Angela Atwood

-Angela DeAngelis Atwood (February 6, 1949 – May 17, 1974), also known as General Gelina, was a founding member of the Symbionese Liberation Army (SLA), an American terrorist group which kidnapped Patricia Hearst and robbed banks.
+Angela DeAngelis Atwood (February 6, 1949 – May 17, 1974), also known as General Gelina, was a founding member of the Symbionese Liberation Army (SLA), an American far-left urban guerrilla group which kidnapped Patricia Hearst and robbed banks.
 She was killed, along with five other SLA members, in a nationally televised shootout with the Los Angeles Police Department.

 Background

 Angela DeAngelis grew up in the small New Jersey suburb of North Haledon near Paterson.
 The daughter of a local Teamsters official, DeAngelis was active in many student leadership groups and was captain of the cheerleading squad.
 She starred in many school musicals and quietly tutored and befriended classmates others ignored.
 She was voted Most School Spirit by her peers while attending Manchester Regional High School.

 At Indiana University Bloomington, she met leftwing activist, theatre student and future husband Gary Atwood.
 While at school she sang in the Kappa Pickers (a musical group in the Kappa Kappa Gamma sorority) with Jane Pauley, was involved in theater, and majored in education.

 She helped fellow theater student Kevin Kline organize and run a guerrilla theatre group in town.
 She married Atwood while still an undergraduate, and they befriended William Harris, another Indiana University actor, and his wife Emily.
 She graduated in 1970 and began student teaching in Indianapolis.